john2912/courses-test-sql-server-performance/chapter1.md

 Can we create a schema, and a table within it?

-**Session currently aborting.**
+**`CREATE SCHEMA` seems to run OK, but then can't find the schema.**

 *** =instructions

-- Run the code to create a `Sales` schema, and create a table within it.
+- Run the code to create a `Sales` schema, and query to check it exists.

 *** =hint